By: Susan Dugdale | Last modified: 10-03-2019 | First published: 12-01-2009

 A theme is a thread to hang your speech on.
 It unites it by linking all the pieces, (opening, body and conclusion), together.

-It's easier to begin with the body or middle of your speech because this is where you express your main points or ideas of your chosen theme.
+It's easier to begin with the body or middle of your speech because this is where you express your main points or ideas around your chosen theme.
 You will add the conclusion and beginning later.

 Depending on how long you want to speak for, choose 1 to 3 main points fitting your audience, purpose and theme.

 Start with the most important first.
 For each point you make, give one or two examples to illustrate it.
-When you give your speech you'll link the points with transitions or bridges to get smoothly from one idea to the next.

-The ending of you speech should leave your audience full of hope - looking forward to coming events, united, and with a sense of gratitude.
+The ending of you speech should leave your audience full of hope: looking forward to coming events, united, and with a sense of gratitude.

 The beginning of your speech: